 This is some great stuff.
 It's a really well balanced whisky - I've yet to run into a Caol Ila that I don't like.
 It doesn't try to to do too much - and knows what its bread and butter is.
 Whenever people ask me what smokey whisky they should try.
 I send them to the Lagavulin 16 and/or the Caol Ila 12 for starters.
 This is a must try and a must buy - every household should have a bottle laying around.

 n: initial malt sweetness with a rounded smokiness of peat and the seashore.
-Iodine, bacon in a hot cast-iron skillet, and a dose of brine.
+Iodine, plastic, bacon in a hot cast-iron skillet, and a dose of brine.
+Nice nose.

-t: Follows the nose with Earthy smoke, sweetness from the malted barley, and sea-salt caramel green apples.
-Smoke reasserts itself in the finish.
+t: Follows the nose with earthy smoke, sweetness from the malted barley, and sea-salt caramel green apples.
+Smoke reasserts itself in the finish with waxed papaya and a hint of ginger.
 A more subtle Islay with a nice sweetspot that delivers a good dose of smoke for a tasty whisky that is fun and easy to drink.
 A great introduction for newcomers due to the softer Islay charcteristics, but still full-flavoured.